Qaisar Shafi: Outreach Work

 Shafi has done also extensive outreach work for the scientific community.
 From the early 1980s until 1997, he organized/co-organized several weeks long summer schools at the International Centre for Theoretical Physics in Trieste.
 For more than fifteen years, Shafi was one of the key organizers for each summer school.

 In addition, he was also one of the principal organizers of the BCVSPIN (acronym denoting the countries Bangladesh-China-Vietnam-Sri Lanka-Pakistan-India-Nepal) schools, which he co-founded in 1989 with Professors Abdus Salam, Jogesh Pati and Yu-Lu.
 The concept underlying BCVSPIN was to allow young scientists living in underserved regions to engage in research.
 Professor Shafi organized, lectured at, and led numerous BCVSPIN schools as well as associated preparatory schools, and thus helped lay the groundwork for the successful careers of many graduate students and postdoctoral fellows while also keeping track of their progress.
-He directed or co-directed the BCVSPIN summer schools from 1989-1997 and after a hiatus of several years, caused by the shifting political climate in Nepal, single-handedly resurrected the school in 2007, organizing highly successful schools in China, Vietnam and also branching out to Mexico.
+He directed or co-directed the BCVSPIN summer schools from 1989 to 1997 and after a hiatus of several years, caused by the shifting political climate in Nepal, single-handedly resurrected the school in 2007, organizing highly successful schools in China, Vietnam and also branching out to Mexico.

+In 2025, Qaisar Shafi received the Spirit of Salam Award for his longstanding contributions to Abdus Salam’s vision, including his role in the BCVSPIN initiative to promote high-energy physics in South and Southeast Asia and his support for the Qaiser and Monika Shafi Prize for Diploma students.